Hipec And Peritonectomy

 Despite numerous recent advances in chemotherapy, the overall chance of chemotherapy being curative is still low, and the side effects are difficult for the patient to endure.
 However, when these cancers are confined to the peritoneal cavity, Hyperthermic Intraperitoneal Chemotherapy (HIPEC) becomes an option for candidate patients.

-Before HIPEC is administered
+Before HIPEC Is Administered

 The surgeon will surgically remove all visible tumors that can be removed throughout the peritoneal cavity.
 This is known as Peritonectomy/cytoreductive surgery.
 Following cytoreductive surgery, in the operative setting the surgeon will administer HIPEC treatment.